 In accordance with the provisions of the Texas State Water Code, Section 36.1071, Subsection (h), the groundwater availability model mentioned above was used to estimate information for the Bandera County River Authority and Groundwater District management plan.
-Water budgets were extracted for the historical model periods for the Edwards-Trinity (Plateau) Aquifer and the Hill Country portion of the Trinity Aquifer (1980 through 1999) using ZONEBUDGET Version 3.01 (Harbaugh, 2009).
-The average annual water budget values for recharge, surface-water outflow, inflow to the district, and outflow from the district for the aquifers within the district are summarized in this report.
+Water budgets were extracted for the historical model periods for the Trinity and Edwards-Trinity (Plateau) aquifers (1981 through 2000) using ZONEBUDGET Version 3.01 (Harbaugh, 2009).
+The average annual water budget values for recharge, surface-water outflow, inflow to the district, outflow from the district, and the flow between aquifers within the district are summarized in this report.